whylokesh/nbfc-agent/README.md

 # NBFC AI Assistant

-An interactive command-line AI agent for NBFC (Non-Banking Financial Company) sales and loan teams.
+A FastAPI-based AI agent for NBFC (Non-Banking Financial Company) sales and loan teams.
 The assistant can:

 - Query and analyze lead/loan data from a PostgreSQL database via SQL tools
 - Provide structured, business-style insights
 - Notify the sales team with a custom tool (`ping_sales_team`)

-The agent is built with LangChain and OpenAI and runs locally as a simple REPL.
+The agent is built with LangChain, OpenAI, and FastAPI, providing a RESTful API for integration with web applications or other services.

 ## Features
 - Uses LangChain SQL toolkit to translate questions into SQL over your Postgres DB
 - Custom tool `ping_sales_team` to simulate notifying sales for a given lead
-- Conversation history preserved within the session for more contextual answers
+- Conversation history preserved within sessions for more contextual answers
+- RESTful API with automatic OpenAPI documentation
+- Session management for multi-user support
+- CORS enabled for frontend integration

 ## Project Structure
-- `main.py`: Entry point; config, agent setup, REPL loop
+- `main.py`: FastAPI server with agent setup and API endpoints
 - `requirements.txt`: Python dependencies
 - `refrences/`: Example schema/data references (not executed by the app)